secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 Comments could be answered be other editors.
 All Changes are tracked by the system.

+#### Roles

 The Client could have one of the following roles:

-- Registered
+##### Role: Registered

+- is allowed to list and view all CSAF documents in published status

-- Author
+##### Role: Author

+- inherits the rights of the "Registered" role
+- may list, view, edit and delete own (by the user) CSAF documents in "Draft" status and delete them.
+- may view and reply to comments on CSAF documents that he/she is allowed to view and edit. reply to them.
+- may create new CSAF documents
+- may change the status of own CSAF document from "Draft" to "Review".
+- may view the status of own CSAF documents.

-- Editor
+##### Role: Editor

+- inherits the rights of the "Author" role
+- may list, view, edit and delete all Advisories in "Draft" status.
+- may change the status of all CSAF documents from "Draft" to "Review".
+- may view the status of all CSAF documents.

-- Publisher
+##### Role: Publisher

+- inherits the rights of the "Editor" role
+- may list and view all CSAF documents in "approved" status.
+- may change the status of all CSAF documents from "Approved" to "Published" (also time-based).

-- Reviewer
+##### Role: Reviewer

+- inherits the rights of the "Registered" role
+- may list and view all CSAF documents in the status "review" and not created by the user, list and view them.
+- May view and create comments on CSAF documents.
+- may change the status from "review" to "draft" or "approved".

-- Auditor
+##### Role: Auditor

+- can list and view all CSAF document
+- can list and view all versions of CSAF documents
+- can list and view all comments and replies to CSAF documents
+- can list and view all status changes to CSAF documents
+- may list and view the audit trail for all CSAF documents.

-- Manager
+##### Role:  Manager

+- inherits the rights of the "Publisher" role
+- may delete all Advisories (regardless of status).
+- may perform user management (including changing the ownership of CSAF documents) up to and including the "Publisher" role

+##### Role:  Administrator

+- may create users, roles
-- Administrator
+- may configure settings
+- may change the template
+- may perform user management (including change of ownership of CSAF documents) for all roles

+#### Workflow States

 The Csaf-Document could have one of the following workflow states:

 - Draft
 - Review
 - Approved
-- Request for publication
+- RfPublication
 - Published

+#### Audit Trail recording

+An audit trail shall be maintained for each CSAF document.
+The audit trail records who made which changes to the who made which changes to the CSAF document and when.
+This includes creation, editing, status changes, Comments and responses to them, including the performing user.

+#### Comments

+There must be the ability to post comments for a CSAF document.
+In the comment must contain at least the user who created it, the time and a free text.
+A comment can be general to the CSAF document or refer to a line or area of a CSAF document. document.
+There must be a possibility to reply to the comment.

+#### Export

+There must be transformations available for export to the following formats:
+HTML, PDF amd Markdown.
+These allow the user to convert the CSAF document into different formats.
+As a configuration option at least, the company logo is available and a template.
+The Contractor must create a template.
+The template must be must be able to be adapted as required.
+Detailed documentation is required for this purpose.

 [csaf-validator-service GIT repository](https://github.com/secvisogram/csaf-validator-service)

 [csaf-validator-lib GIT repository](https://github.com/secvisogram/csaf-validator-lib)

 ## 4 Solutions Strategy

 The Backend should be accessible from a wide range of clients implemented in different technologies.

 Therefore, the Representational state transfer (**REST**) over **HTTP** is used as architectural style.
 HTTP is supported in nearly every language.
 For the Request Payload **JSON** is used, because it is also available on a wide range of platforms.

 **Java** is used as implementation language because it is one of the most widespread programming languages, and it is well known to the developers.

 Spring boot is used as application framework, because it supports
 REST and JSON out-of-the-box.
 It is well documented, widely spread and integrates many other frameworks.

+### Persistent storage

 As persistent storage for the CSAF-Documents the open-source document-oriented NoSQL database Apache CouchDB is used.
 CouchDB uses the JSON format for storing documents and can filter JSON documents.
 For this reason it is a good match to CSAF-documents.

+### Authorization, User management

 Keycloack and the OAuth2-Proxy are used for authentication and authorization.
 Keycloack  uses an external system like LDAP for the user management.
 It is possible to integrate other sources for te user management.

+### Export with Mustache

+For the export of the documents we use Mustache.
+Mustache is a template-based language available in many programming languages.
+It is planned to use one template for all export types to minimize the maintenance effort and to avoid inconsistencies.

+### Audit trail

+For the audit trail, only the changes between the csaf documents are logged.
+We use [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) to track differences between JSON documents.

 ## 5 Building Block View